How do I volunteer for Dragon Con Gaming? How can I run my own games as a scheduled event?

 If you do that, there are a couple of rules we ask you to follow:

 - Check with whoever's in charge of the space before sitting down at a table.
 There is no Open Gaming area and definitely no unallocated space.
-It's no fun if the space is scheduled for something else and you have to move in the middle of your game.
+It's no fun if the space you sit down in is scheduled for something else and you have to move in the middle of your game.

 I bought the wrong event ticket or an event ticket that I no longer need.
 How can I cancel it?
 How can I get a refund?